 We were fortunate that our curtain already had a wide seam along one edge, so no sewing for us!
 But if you are using other fabric, you may need to fold over one edge and glue or sew it in place – or just sew a running stitch right across the top of each flag and along to the next one, to join them all together in a chain.

 Traditionally the Tibetan prayer flags are hung horizontally, with one end tied and the other loose so the flags can blow in the wind.
-We are hanging ours in our kitchen, over our dining table, in a more typically ‘bunting’ style.
+They make a wonderful addition to a forest school space.

 Join my weekly email service and I'll send you FREE printables, lesson plans, and activity ideas that you can use with your children in your forest school and garden classroom.

 Seasons School is NurtureStore's year-round program of living and learning with nature.
 Our activities and resources focus on hands-on, nature-based learning that connects children with the natural environment.

 If you're looking for nature study lessons, arts and craft projects, campfire recipes, foraging ideas, outdoor math and literacy activities, outdoor games, and ways to explore forests, gardens, and outdoor spaces - think of NurtureStore as your forest fairy godmother!